Common Law Marriage in Texas February 6, 2017

 In ending a common law marriage, one of the spouses may wish to divide the community assets and debts, and the other may not.
 The person who wants the marriage to exist has the burden of proving that the common law marriage was indeed valid.

 It’s up to the court to determine whether or not a common law marriage exists.
 The Court will review them on a case-by-case basis.
 If the Court determines that a common law marriage exists, then the couple cannot end the marriage without getting divorced.

 Contact Hayes, Berry, White & Vanzant

-If you believe that you are in a common law marriage and need a divorce, then contact the family law attorneys at Hayes, Berry, White & Vanzant.
-Give us a call to set up a consultation at (940) 387-3518, or contact us here.
+If you believe that you are in an informal or common law marriage in Texas and need a divorce, then contact the family law attorneys at Hayes, Berry, White & Vanzant.

 Click here to set up an appointment with our expert on common law marriage in Texas.

 This email was initiated at www.hbwvlaw.com.
 The content of this email is provided by and is the responsibility of the person posting the email communication.
 Your email will not create an attorney-client relationship and will not necessarily be treated as privileged or confidential.
 You acknowledge that any reliance on material in email communications is at your own risk.